James4Robin/racehorse/README.md

 Of course, we understand that this method is not absolutely safe.

 Since tens of thousands of Ethereum nodes on the network are competing to solve the next block, my odds of solving the next block are extremely low.
-It would take me a lot of time or computing resources to exploit this profitably — but if the reward were high enough (like if I could bet $100,000,000 on the coin flip function), it would be worth it for me to attack.
+It would take me a lot of time or computing resources to exploit this profitably — but if the re d were high enough (like if I could bet $100,000,000 on the coin flip function), it would be worth it for me to attack.

 So while this random number generation is NOT secure on Ethereum, in practice unless our random function has a lot of money on the line, the users of your game likely won't have enough resources to attack it.